-For our new parents and to clarify for existing parents, Marmook is run at lunch times in the library.
+For our new parents and to clarify for existing parents, Marmook is run during our second break (2-2.30) in the library.
 Staff give up their time to supervise this space and be available for children who need some support during that time.
 Marmook is a Wurundjeri word offered for our use by Wurundjeri Elder, Murundindi, and means ancestor pathway or special place.
 We feel it represents the restorative nature of this space.